 Jemima Korbel - Advanced C420 Instructor

 Jemima started sailing in Australia when she was nine and has been on the water ever since.
 Coming stateside, she grew up competing in Opti's, C420's, and keelboats.
 Jemima has sailed the Race to Mackinaw Island twice on a Sabre 402, where her boat won in its division both times.
 Jemima was the captain of the Lane Tech High School Team and currently attends Indiana University.
 She has been working at the Sailing School since 2017 and is a US Sailing Level 1 Instructor.
-Jemima is excited to help youth find a lifelong passion for sailing as she has.
+Jemima is enthusiastic about helping young sailors find a lifelong passion for sailing, just as she has, this summer.

 Wyatt Harley - Youth Keelboat Instructor